 Ask The Author/Editor

-You ask, I answer.
+As promised on my home page, you ask, I answer.
 Here’s a new question from another reader:

 “I’ve heard more and more people saying it’s a good idea to find published authors who will read my manuscript and write a review or endorsement that I can then submit to to publishers with my book proposal.
 Is this something editors really value?”